Brian Nelson-Palmer Brian Nelson-Palmer

 “Wait, I just spent 45 minutes on Facebook?
 Instragram?”

-In Part 1 of this series, we talked about just about smart phones, now in this Part 2 and Part 3, let’s look at the issue overall across all your devices.
+In Part 1 of this series, we talked about just about smart phones, now in this Part 2, Part 3, & The Finale let’s look at the issue overall across all your devices.

 For many, social media has become a habit, and the longer they stick with that habit, the harder it is to break.
 For some, it becomes an unhealthy addiction or an unfortunate obsession.
 Are you a constant social media checker?
 In your leisure time at home?
 At work?
 On school breaks?
 While in line at the grocery store?
 While eating?
 While in the bathroom?